faceleg/node-assetify/README.md

 ### Asset Configurations

 You could provide a string, telling assetify where the file is (relative to **source**), for example `/css/ie6-hacks.css`.
-Another option is to provide an object, here you can specify `local` (which is what plain strings convert to), and `profile`, which is the name (or names, in an array) of the profile(s) you want this file to be included in. `profile` defaults to `undefined`, which means that this asset is used by every profile.
+Another option is to provide an object, here you can specify `file` (which is what plain strings convert to), and `profile`, which is the name (or names, in an array) of the profile(s) you want this file to be included in. `profile` defaults to `undefined`, which means that this asset is used by every profile.

 You could also just specify the raw source code, instead of giving assetify a file to look at. **Look, ma!**